aqscithe/MagnefuEngine/README.md

 ## Known Bugs

-- Texture on first model displays correctly.
-Artifacting of textures on all subsequently loaded models.

-### Updates!
+## Updates!
 From here on out, I'll post weekly updates on the engine.
 This includes new features, refactors, optimizations and more!
+Blog <span style="color:blue;">blog.alleriumlabs.com</span> coming soon.
+It will have more in depth versions of the updates below.

 - 15 May 2023 -> 21 May 2023 | Starting the switch to vulkan using this [tutorial](https://vulkan-tutorial.com/).
 I've learned about the swap chain, setting up a graphics pipeline and how to compile shaders to the spv binary.